emora-chat/emora_stdm/docs/NatexTutorial.md

 ### Macro call
 ```
-'[i, live, #NER(location)]'
+'[i, have, #LEM(dog)]'
 ```
 using `#M(a1, a2, ...)` in a Natex calls function `M` with arguments `a1, a2, ...`.
 The return value of the function is used to evaluate what substrings match the call term.
-For example, if a macro `NER` is defined to match substrings returned from a named entity recognition model, the above natex would match inputs like "I live in Italy" or "Right now I live in Atlanta".
+For example, if a macro `LEM` is defined to match substrings returned from a lemmatizer, the above natex would match inputs like "i have a dog" or "i have two dogs".
 See the section below for more information on defining and using macros.

 # Macros